The Devizes Eisteddfod seeks to provide performance opportunities for children and young

 GENERAL DATA PROTECTION REGULATION

 To comply with new legislation which comes into force in May 2018, before an entry can be accepted it is essential the Eisteddfod has permission to hold the data collected.
 If you are agreeable please tick and sign the appropriate box on the entry form.
-Please refer to page 6.
+Please refer to page 6 of the Syllabus.

 The Eisteddfod is bound by copyright law and cannot allow flash photography, tape or video recording during any performance or adjudication.
 The Eisteddfod does not accept any liability for the infringement of copyright, recording or performing rights.
 Teachers and choreographers using CDs created from recordings are advised that they themselves are responsible for seeking permission to re-record.